Cutting a tree with Subgraph Complementation is hard, except for some small trees: Introduction

-We study a graph recognition problem, known as \textit{subgraph complementation} related to $H$-free graphs.
-A \textit{subgraph complement} of a graph $G$ is a graph $G'$ obtained from $G$ by flipping the adjacency of pairs of vertices of a set $S\subseteq V(G)$.
+A \textit{subgraph complement} of a graph $G$ is a graph $G'$ obtained from $G$ by flipping the adjacency of pairs of vertices of a subset $S$ of vertices of $G$.
 The operation is known as \textit{subgraph complementation} and is denoted by $G'=G\oplus S$.
 The operation was introduced by Kami\'{n}ski et al.~\cite{DBLP:journals/dam/KaminskiLM09} in relation with clique-width of a graph.
 For a class $\mathcal{G}$ of graphs, \textit{subgraph complementation to $\mathcal{G}$} is the problem to check whether there is a set of vertices $S$ in the input graph $G$ such that $G\oplus S\in \mathcal{G}$.
-The set of all subgraph complements of graphs in $\mathcal{G}$ is denoted by $\mathcal{G}^{(1)}$.
-Note that the problem subgraph complementation to $\mathcal{G}$ is a recognition problem of $\mathcal{G}^{(1)}$.
 A systematic study of this problem has been started by Fomin et al.~\cite{DBLP:journals/algorithmica/FominGST20}.
 They obtained polynomial-time algorithms for this problem for various classes of graphs including triangle-free graphs and $P_4$-free graphs.
 A superset of the authors of this paper studied it further~\cite{DBLP:conf/wg/AntonyGPSSS21} and settled the complexities of this problem (except for a finite number of cases) when $\mathcal{G}$ is $H$-free, for $H$ being a complete graph, a path, a star, or a cycle.
 They proved that subgraph complementation to $H$-free graphs is polynomial-time solvable if $H$ is a clique, \NPC\ if $H$ is a path on at least 7 vertices, or a star graph on at least 6 vertices, or a cycle on at least 8 vertices.
 Further, none of these hard problems admit subexponential-time algorithms, assuming the Exponential-Time Hypothesis.
+Very recently, an algebraic study of \textit{subgraph complementation distance} between two graphs -- the minimum number of subgraph complementations required to obtain one graph from the other -- has been initiated by Buchanan, Purcell, and Rombach~\cite{DBLP:journals/combinatorics/BuchananPR22}.